Incoming Erasmus Students

 Once all examinations have been completed, and the grades have been determined by the Exam Board, we will forward a copy of your official transcript to both your home university and your home address.

-Semester 1 Students: Transcripts will be issued in February.
+Semester 1 Students: Transcripts will be issued mid-February.

-Full Academic Year and Semester 2 Students: Transcripts will be issued in June.
+Full Academic Year and Semester 2 Students: Transcripts will be issued at the end of June.

 Students may formally seek a check of their examination results or appeal their examination results.
 For further information please contact Karen McSweeney, International Office - email@example.com